Halloween at Universal Studios Japan with Kids

 There is so much fun and spooky food at Universal Studios Japan during their Halloween event, and yes, kids can enjoy it too!

-My daughter absolutely loved this hot dog (but her friend found it a little spicy):
+Last year, my daughter absolutely loved the hot dog pictured below (but her friend found it a little spicy).
+Unfortunately, this is the one thing that’s not being sold this year!

-The Studio Stars Restaurant also has special Pokemon dishes during this time of year featuring Gengar and Mimikyu.
+The Studio Stars Restaurant also has special Pokémon dishes during this time of year.
+Last year, the meals featured Gengar and Mimikyu.

 Halloween Souvenirs